-The Irish Studies Program is pleased to announce a plan to establish a small library of Ireland-related books, open to students and interested members of the community.
+The Irish Studies Program is pleased to announce the foundation of a small library of Ireland-related books, open to students and interested members of the community.
 The books are available for check out, and represent an attempt to advance interest in all things related to the Irish experience, and to deepen students' research in the area.

 The library will be known as the Jerome C. Dennehy Library of Irish Studies, named in honor of the original owner of a large number books that were generously donated by his wife, Lorraine Krisnowich, of Bayside, Queens.
 She wrote, in honor of him: